sweattep/modern_quotes/README.md

 >We don't advocate for particular policies or reforms

+>articulate a singular mission or clear product vision and build confidence internally that we can execute against it.

 >I thought it was a real gun the entire time, and honestly, I just didn't want anyone to get hurt

 >The user interface is the product